ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-taylor-series-polynomials.md

 date: 2019-01-25
 tags: math calculus
 ---
-Taylor series are a clever way of representing smooth (i.e. infinitely differentiable) functions as infinite polynomials.
-Doing this allows us to define important analytic functions (like $\sin x$ or $e^x$) in a way that encompasses the entire complex plane.
+Taylor series are a useful way of representing smooth (i.e. infinitely differentiable) functions as infinite polynomials.

+Doing this allows us to define important analytic functions (like $\sin x$ or $e^x$) over the entire complex plane.

-Moreover, the partial sums of these series, i.e. Taylor polynomials, provide a practical way of approximating the values of functions that are themselves infeasible/impossible to compute directly.
+Moreover, the partial sums of these series (i.e. Taylor polynomials) provide a practical way of approximating the values of functions that are themselves infeasible/impossible to compute directly.

 <!--more-->

 ## Definition
-The **Taylor series** of a smooth (i.e. infinitely differentiable) real, or complex, function $f(x)$ centered at a number $a$ is the following power series:
+The **Taylor series** of a smooth (i.e. infinitely differentiable) function $f(x)$ centered at a number $a$ is given by the following power series:

 $$\sum_{n=0}^\infty \frac{f^{(n)}(a)}{n!}(x-a)^n=f(a)+f'(a)(x-a)+\frac{f''(a)}{2!}(x-a)^2+\cdots$$